 Art is a tool that can help us make sense of the world around us.
-We've gathered together these resources to help teachers of all subjects, ages and abilities to motivate students to look at art, talk about it and make their own.
-If you want your students to think for themselves and develop creativity skills (problem solving, imagination, curiosity and open mindedness), the world of art is an invaluable resource.
+We've gathered together these resources to help parents and teachers of all subjects, ages and abilities to motivate children to look at art, talk about it and make their own.
+If you want your child to think for themselves and develop creativity skills (problem solving, imagination, curiosity and open mindedness), the world of art is an invaluable resource.

 Art and artists